Tshikume/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-new_owner is a script that changes the owner of the file hello to the user betty 4-empty is a script that creates an empty file called hello 5-execute is a script that makes file hello executable
+3-new_owner is a script that changes the owner of the file hello to the user betty 4-empty is a script that creates an empty file called hello 5-execute is a script that makes file hello executable 6-multiple_permissions is a script that grants multiple permissions to hello